thehimel/ml-intro/README.md

 ## Notes

-- Before running a ipynb file in the vscode, run the file on the browser mode of jupyter notebook at least once.
+- Before running an ipynb file in the vscode, run the file on the browser mode of jupyter notebook at least once.
 Otherwise, it will now load the libraries properly.

 ## Installation